felipesere/felipesere.com/content/post/long-and-short-of-readability.md

 This code had been written over the past few years, with a fair amount of hard-codings, rules, and decisions baked in.
 Precisely those hard-codings, implicit rules, divergent decisions were the reason we proceeded with a rewrite.
 Our preferred approach was radically different making a straight refactoring uneconomical.
-Plus, our use-case was isolated enough that we’d get a first-proving ground without impacting current users.
+Plus, our use-case was isolated enough that we could afford testing our ideas without impacting current users.

 <!--more-->

 So much for the context.
-An interesting observation made during our show and tell was that the code was hard to read and consequently debug.
+An interesting observation made during our show and tell was that the code was hard to read and consequently to debug.
 That struck me as odd.
 My reaction to the old code was exactly the same: _"Hmm.
 I am not sure I know what I’m looking at here… where would the… hmmm?"_
 I believed our code to be obviously superior (“obvious” is a risky assumption for another blog-post day!), as we had cleanly separated the core algorithm (transforming a large data-structure) from specific hard-codings, rules, and decisions.